VoxelPrismatic/prizmatic/discord/models/README.md

 as  organized as possible and  is  logical too.
 Taking  a  look  at discord.py, you will see all the  models in the root folder,  making it  clunky and hard to understand.
 I will prevent this by having various folders and things seperating this  module [and the others]  by  catagory.
-Thanks   for   understanding.
+Thanks  for  your  understanding.
 ```